The Top 6 Reasons Your Instant Pot Won’t Pressurize and What to do About It

 You see, if your Instant Pot is overfilled and manages to pressurize any way, you will likely spew soup all over your kitchen when you perform the quick release to remove the pressure….yuck.
 This has happened in my kitchen before and it’s a total train wreck.

 The Solution: An overfilled Instant Pot is an accident waiting to happen, so take care to never fill it more than two-thirds full, especially when you’re cooking soups or stews.

-You can also browse all of my fast and kitchen-friendly Instant Pot recipes here.
+Browse all of my fast and dinner-friendly Instant Pot recipes here.

 Here are a few other Instant Pot recipes to enjoy: